Back to portfolio

 Tenancy

-Fast to bootstrap; noisy neighbors, fuzzy ownership, and painful deletes.
+Fast to bootstrap; noisy neighbors, fuzzy ownership, and harder clean teardown.

-Workloads isolated per pool; clearer billing and operational boundaries.
+Workloads grouped into isolated pools; clearer billing and operational boundaries.

-A sketched path for teams that outgrew the pool and needed full isolation.
+A path for teams that outgrew the pool and needed their own cloud account boundary.

 Logs